PlasmaPy/PlasmaPy/ROADMAP.md

 ### Experimental support

 ### Plasma simulation capabilities

+### Turbulence analysis tools

+### Dispersion relation solver

-### Plasma parameters
+### Plasma parameters and transport coefficients

-- Dimensionless numbers functionality

-- Code and documentation infrastructure
-- Plasma parameter calculations
-- Transport coefficient functions
-   - Braginskii theory
-- Base PlasmaBlob class
+PlasmaPy currently has numerous functions and classes that compute plasma parameters and transport coefficients.
+Plasma physics is a very broad discipline, so there remain many plasma parameter functions that have not yet been implemented.
+We will continue to expand and refactor this functionality.

 ### Features to be included in Version 0.2 release